 To find out about your rights and options, contact the Young Law Firm now.
-We will provide assistance in making an informed decision, which can affect your well being and future.
+As professional premises liability attorneys will provide assistance in making an informed decision, which can affect your well being and future.

 For a great evaluation from one of the best Cobb County personal injury lawyers, call us at (770) 795-9596.
 If we decide to represent you, there will be no charge to handle your claim until a settlement or judgment has been reached.
 That is our No Fee Guarantee.

 If you sustained injuries on the property of someone else, it is within your right to hold them liable for any serious injuries.

 The owner of the property implicitly acknowledges an agreement with you as a visitor or customer, once you enter their home, business, facility or any place considered to be their domain, that the property is in a safe condition.
 If any hazards exist, they should be removed or identified in an obvious way, to prevent accidents and the possibility of someone getting hurt.
 If the owner of the property does not adhere to this agreement, and he or she is negligent in the maintenance of the property which results in you having an accident which severely affects you, they can be held liable for any damages related to the accident.

 A top Marietta personal injury attorney, Diana Whipkey Young of the Young Law Firm has for several years been providing quality legal representation in cases of premises liability lawsuits.
 Her vast experience and expertise in the premises liability laws of Georgia, allows her to have gained a reputation for success.
 To schedule a consultation regarding your premises liability lawsuit and answers to your questions, contact her today at (770) 795-9596.